therealchrisbrown/py_langchain-test/README.md

 To get started with this project, follow these steps:

-1. Install Langchain.
+1. Install requirements.txt
+2. Set up all APIs in a .env file
-2. Set up CometML for comprehensive logging.
+3. Set up CometML for comprehensive logging.
-3. Explore the provided notebook for a practical example.
+4. Explore the provided notebook for a practical example.

 ## Used Packages